sophistson/MdiTabbedChilds/README.md

 # MdiTabbedChilds
 Easy way to use a MDI Windows Form application with Child-Forms in TabControls.
 No limits in sublevels.

+It is written in VB .NET uses FW 4.6.

 This is my first "solution" with .NET.
 Please be genereous.
 I am using VB .NET only since 2 weeks.
 April 2017 But I think this project template can be really used and it should be easy for advanced coders to implement better code in this frame.
 Getting Started